accurec/RailsEducationalPortal/README.md

 ## About

-This is a take home project that is an educational portal example where Users (students and admins) can login to the portal, view analytica about the portal, purchase and enroll in terms/courses.
+This is a take home project that is an educational portal example where Users (students and admins) can login to the portal, view analytics about the portal, purchase and enroll in terms/courses.
 Each school has many students, terms.
 Each term has many courses.

 ## Notes